Caddyshack: Popular culture

 Many of the film's quotes are part of popular culture, with many fans able to recite the movie line for line and merchandise is still licensed and sold by several companies as of 2024.
 FunkoPop produced several figures in 2019, as well as a set exclusive to Target.

 Tiger Woods said that he liked the film, and played Spackler in an American Express commercial based on the film.

 The University of Minnesota uses part of the film as a dance sport ritual for athletics, encouraging fans at collegiate sports games to "Do the Gopher" and imitate the dancing gopher, referenced because of mascot Goldy Gopher.

-In 2016, Bret Baier in a Fox News interview asked the Dalai Lama whether he had seen the movie, referencing a scene where the Dalai Lama is mentioned in comical story told by assistant groundkeeper Carl Spackler.
+In 2016, Bret Baier in a Fox News interview asked the Dalai Lama whether he had seen the film, referencing a scene where the Dalai Lama is mentioned in comical story told by assistant groundkeeper Carl Spackler.
 The Dalai Lama responded he had not seen the movie, and while he had played badminton, he had never played golf.

 A 2023 Super Bowl commercial for alcohol brand Michelob featured modern athletes recreating scenes from the film.